NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: Introduction

 In this report, we use $^7$Li NMR to probe the local structural and magnetic properties of the honeycomb layers in Ag$_3$LiIr$_2$O$_6$, and the potential roles played by structural disorder.
-We also investigate the spatial distribution of Ir spin dynamics using inverse Laplace transform (ILT) $T_1$ analysis technique \cite{Singer2020}.
+We also investigate the spatial distribution of Ir spin dynamics by probing the density distribution function $P(1/T_{1})$ of the $^7$Li NMR spin-lattice relaxation rate $1/T_{1}$ based on inverse Laplace transform (ILT) $T_1$ analysis technique \cite{Singer2020}.
+We will demonstrate that $\sim60$~\% of the sample volume undergoes antiferromagnetic long range order below $T_{N} = 9 \pm 1$~K, but the rest of the volume remains paramagnetic even in the cleanest sample without the unwanted Ag-inclusion.
+Comparison with a disordered sample indicates that the NMR as well as thermodynamic signatures of the long range order could be easily washed away in more disordered samples.